 Smitten Kitchen: a plush, lightly tangy and sweet muffin with a beautiful crunchy top

 Deb’s “perfect blueberry muffins” are heavily customized from the original CI muffin source.
 This recipe bears the most resemblance to Bon Appetit (butter, milk and yogurt), though it uses far less egg and the ratios are different.
 Like BA, these muffins were a little more structured with some bounce and tang from the yogurt; the interior is plush and on the denser end of the spectrum (though not actually dense).
-I would be curious to try these again with sour cream instead of yogurt since I think the slightly higher fat content could make the crumb a little more tender.
-I loved the flavor of these, though the crumb was a tiny bit heavier than my cakey ideal.
+I would be curious to try these again with sour cream instead of yogurt.
+The slightly higher fat content could make the crumb a little more tender.
+Definitely loved the flavor of these, though the crumb was a tiny bit heavier than my cakey ideal.